-This chapter breaks down what that difference means in practice: what changes when your AI moves from a temporary chat window to a persistent agent runtime, and — just as important — what does not change.
+This chapter breaks down what that difference means in practice: what changes when your AI moves from a temporary chat window to a persistent agent runtime — and what does not change.

 Chat app